katasc22/AIR2023/README.md

 ## Experiment AIR23
 ### Different Approaches to Multlingual Retrieval
 Comparing the different approaches for cross-lingual information retrieval.
+* How do different cross-lingual retrieval approaches perform in comparison to each other?
+* Does a monolingual model that translates the query outperform a pretrained multlingual model?
+* What are tradeoffs between the three different approaches we compared within our project?
 ## Getting started:
 pip install --upgrade ir_datasets pip install -U sentence-transformers